 - Stream operators use functional interfaces => they can be implemented with lambda expressions.

-- They can represent finite (ex: takeWhile() => finished when condition is met) or infinite (ex: generate()) flows of elements.
+=> finished when condition is met) or infinite (ex:generate()

-- They can be obtained from any collection or array or with static methods (Stream.of()).
+) flows of elements. - They can be obtained from any collection or array or with static methods (

--BaseStream I => core behaviours (ex: sequential/parallel modes)
+-BaseStream I => core behaviors (ex: sequential/parallel modes)

 –Stream I => uses generics

-–DoubleStream I => typed, to avoid excessive (un)boxing, provides processing operations (same for the followings)
+–DoubleStream I => typed, to avoid excessive (un)boxing; provides processing operations (same for the followings)

 –IntStream I